 Kottakuppam is a beautiful village situated in the coastal area near the union territory of Pondicherry.
-Normally it is the part of tamilnadu, but people living here depends upon the pondicherry for all essential purpose like education, medical, transports, employment, buisness etc., So we are in need to explain about Pondicherry.
+Normally it is the part of tamilnadu, but people living here depends upon the pondicherry for all essential purpose like education, medical, transports, employment, business etc., So we are in need to explain about Pondicherry

 A wondrous history of this place is told by obliging Pondicherrians.
 As well as the striking grid-like street planning, buildings and monuments.
 About the arrival of the European maritime powers of the 16th century -the Portuguese, the Dutch, the Danes, the English and importantly, the French, setting foot first in 1670.
 About the transformation of a tiny fishing village into a grand port city by the 18th century.
 About fierce Anglo-French battles.
 Ravages.
 And sieges.
 About brave generals.
 Friendly maharajas.
 And even, philanthropic courtesans.
 And about an undisturbed French rule for 138 years till 1954.